sulaimandevops27-dotcom/linux-basic/README.md

-# Linux Level 1 – Basic DevOps Skills
+# Linux Level 1 – linux demo

-This repository contains the foundational Linux tasks required for DevOps beginners.
+This repository contains the foundational Linux tasks required
 All commands are simple and performed on a Linux system (Ubuntu recommended).

 ---